 And then the Huberts went back to live with other Jews.

 Shortly afterwards our grandmother from Cronheim visited us and in the early evening I took a picture of our grandma with our two friends.
 That was the last one.

-Their son Selmar Hubert emigrated from England to America (New York) in February 1945 and lived at first with a brother of his father’s who had already moved to the USA with his wife, via Cuba, at the end of 1938.
+Son Selmar Hubert emigrated from England to America (New York) in February 1945 and lived at first with a brother of his father’s who had already moved to the USA with his wife, via Cuba, at the end of 1938.
 His sister Emmy followed.

 After the war both children searched for their parents but couldn’t trace them.
 Emmy married David Mogilensky and lives in Baltimore.
 Selmar also lives with his wife in the States.

 When the Museum “Mikrokosmos Cronheim – one village and three religions” was inaugurated in the year 2000, Selmar Hubert and his wife Hilde came from New York and were guests of honor of the town of Gunzenhausen.

 Selmar Hubert and Emmy Mogilensky have written about their experiences during their expulsion and their emigration.